Jack Paar: Prime-time

 Because NBC did not want to lose Paar to another network, it offered him a Friday prime-time hour with full control of content and format.
 He agreed, deciding on a variation of his late-night format and titling the show The Jack Paar Program.
 The show, which debuted in the fall of 1962, had a global perspective, debuting acts from around the world and showing films from exotic locations.
 Most of the films were of travels by guests such as Arthur Godfrey or by Paar himself, including visits with Albert Schweitzer at his compound in Gabon in Central Africa and Mary Martin at her ranch near Anápolis, Goiás, Brazil.

 Paar showed film clips of the Beatles performing (November 15, 1963) three months before their famous live appearance on The Ed Sullivan Show (February 9, 1964).
 During the first half of 1964, a mock feud pitted Paar against his lead-in program, Englishman David Frost's news-satire series That Was the Week That Was.

 Paar's prime-time show aired for three years and featured a wide variety of celebrity guests.
-The final segment of the series, broadcast on June 25, 1965, featured Paar sitting alone on a stool recounting a discussion that he had with his daughter about his departure.
+The final segment of the series, broadcast on June 25, 1965, featured Paar sitting alone on a stool recounting a discussion that he had with his daughter about his departure, which ended with Paar summoning his dog from offstage as he left.
 In 1998, Garry Shandling featured the clip of Paar's farewell in the series finale of The Larry Sanders Show.
-He left the show in part so that he could have a larger role at a local television station he had purchased in 1963, WMTW in Poland Spring, Maine, as his NBC contract prevented him from appearing on his own station; Paar would sell WMTW in 1967.
+He left the show in part so that he could have a larger role at a local television station he had purchased in 1963, WMTW in Poland Spring, Maine (an ABC affiliate), as his NBC contract prevented him from appearing on his own station; Paar would sell WMTW in 1967.

 Paar continued to appear in occasional specials for NBC until 1970.